 For each of the Paterson Public Schools facilities, the staff listed below will ensure that the SDSs kept in each area where hazardous chemical products are handled, stored or used, are updated as needed and the SDS binder is kept intact, and that HSFSs are updated as needed.
 A complete alphabetized set of SDS will also be maintained in each school's central file.
-As a policy of this school AUTHORIZATION: PPS Board of Education REVISION 15 PAGE 5 OF 73 system an SDS and HSFS hard copy will be provided to the requesting employee or the employee may download the information directly from the Flash Drive located in the Central File immediately upon request, or within 3 working days of the request if the SDS or HSFS is not immediately available.
+As a policy of this school system an SDS and HSFS hard copy will be provided to the requesting employee or the employee may download the information directly from the Flash Drive located in the Central File immediately upon request, or within 3 working days of the request if the SDS or HSFS is not immediately available.